payola/Payola/docs/developer_guide.md

 [Squeryl](http://squeryl.org) is a free ORM tool for Scala projects, it can use any relational database supported by JDBC drivers.

 A database structure needs to be defined in an object extending the `org.squeryl.Schema` object.
 This object contains a table definition - definition that says which entity is persisted in which table.
+Squeryl allows to:

-Squeryl allows to redefine column types of tables, to declare 1:N and M:N relations between entities, to define foreign key constraints for those relations.
+- redefine column types of tables
+- declare 1:N and M:N relations between entities
+- define foreign key constraints for those relations.

 Squeryl provides lazy fetching of entities from "N" side of 1:N or M:N relations, which is a desirable feature of an ORM tool.
 The query that fetches the entities of a relation is defined in a lazy field of the related entity, on the first data request, the query is evaluated.
 There is an `associate` method in Squeryl for creating a relation between entities.
-Simplified code may look something like this:
+Simplified code may look like this:

 <a name="squeryl-code-examle"></a>
 ```scala